Redgeioz/up-search-quadtree/README.md

 - Low space utilization when there are fewer entities
 - Looseness can only be 2

-## Files

-Including an example of ball collisions, a simple benchmark on searching, and three types of quadtree  implementations.
+## Quadtrees Included in This Repository

-Among them, `quadtree.rs` is a normal quadtree implementation. `grid_loose_quadtree.rs` is a loose quadtree combined with a multilayers grid, which also implements the up-search function.
+`quadtree.rs` is a normal quadtree implementation. `grid_loose_quadtree.rs` is a loose quadtree combined with a multilayers grid, which also implements the up-search function.
 Additionally, `up_search_quadtree.rs` is the result obtained by retaining only the up-search function and optimization based on `grid_loose_quadtree.rs`.

+`grid_loose_quadtree_original.rs` is the original idea of up-search quadtree, which achieves O(1) insertion on a regular (non-loose) quadtree by an O(1) lowest common ancestor finding approach.
+Although using the up-search method, there is basically no performance improvement.
+However, this file may be helpful in understanding the up-search method, as it is simpler than the current version.

 ## Benchmark